chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 #symbols and other elements called tokens.

-from nltk.tokenize import word_tokenize #tokenizes and breaks down tokens into words from nltk.corpus import stopwords #takes out unneccessary stopwords, but decided not to use it this time from nltk.stem import WordNetLemmatizer #lemmas are the canonical form of a set of words.
+from nltk.tokenize import word_tokenize #tokenizes and breaks down tokens into words from nltk.stem import WordNetLemmatizer #lemmas are the canonical form of a set of words.
 The form of a word
 #that appears at the beginning of a dictionary or glossary entry.
 For example run, ran, and running all
 #have the semantic representation of run